The West End

 ANDREW VAN SICKLE

-“I moved into the West End in July of 2014 and immediately came to love the neighborhood, the quiet, the parents walking their kids to school every morning.
+I moved into the West End in July of 2014 and immediately came to love the neighborhood—the quiet, the parents walking their kids to school every morning.
 I really saw a different side of the West End versus what I had heard.

-“I was walking my dog, and on the corner of Ezzard Charles and Cutter, that first weekend I was there, five little Black kids from the neighborhood came up.
-They were curious about my dog, started petting the dog, asked me about my dog.
-And then I asked them a very obvious question; I thought it would be easy.
-And that was, ‘Hey, do you kids know who Ezzard Charles is?’ and one of the older kids pointed to the street sign, which was kind of a correct response.
-And then one of the other kids eagerly said he was mayor.
-And I was like, oh, okay, I've just come from Riverside Drive over in Covington, where they have plenty of statues of different types of Kentucky’s historical heroes.
-And I'm looking across the street and there is this barren park with two sidewalks.
+I was walking my dog, and on the corner of Ezzard Charles and Cutter, that first weekend I was there, five little Black kids from the neighborhood came up.
+They were curious about my dog, started petting the dog, and asked me about it.
+Then I asked them what I thought was a very obvious question: ‘Hey, do you kids know who Ezzard Charles is?’
+One of the older kids pointed to the street sign, which was kind of a correct response.
+Then another kid eagerly said he was mayor.
+I had just come from Riverside Drive over in Covington, where there are plenty of statues of different Kentucky historical heroes.
+I looked across the street and saw a barren park with two sidewalks.

-“That started about a one-year journey of studying Ezzard Charles—how remarkable of an individual he was—by reading the books.
-A man who spoke four languages, which was amazing for anybody.
-A guy who served his country in the army, an entrepreneur, a lover of jazz, and a supporter of jazz musicians.
+That started about a one-year journey of studying Ezzard Charles—how remarkable of an individual he was—by reading books.
+A man who spoke four languages, which is amazing for anyone.
+A guy who served his country in the Army, an entrepreneur, a lover of jazz, and a supporter of jazz musicians.

-“I was like, ‘Okay, so there needs to be a statue.
-It needs to be tall, it needs to be on a plinth, an old school conservative statue.
-And it needs to be you know, tall.
-So as these kids walk through the park, they have something to look at.’
-After about a year and a half I finally had something to get this going.
+I thought, ‘There needs to be a statue.
+It needs to be tall, it needs to be on a plinth—an old-school, conservative statue.
+And it needs to be tall so that as kids walk through the park, they have something to look up to.’
+After about a year and a half, I finally had something to get this going.

 Next